servio/mongo-locking/README.md

 ### Summary

-Mongo::Locking is a library that effectively enables cross-process blocking mutexes, using simple but flexible primitives to express an arbitrary graph of lock dependencies between class instances.
+Mongo::Locking is a library that enables cross-process blocking mutexes, using simple but flexible primitives to express an arbitrary graph of lock dependencies between class instances.

 #### Background

-Consider the following fairly common scenario:
+Consider the following common scenario:

 Given an object graph 1 Order -> N OrderItems -> 1 JobFlow -> N Jobs, a
 collection of disparate systems that operate on portions of the graph